hkdas21/MCT-India-Summit-Internal/Instructions/Labs/2-define-the-challenge.md

 **Suggested time:** 10 minutes

 As a team, **identify and agree on one common challenge** to focus on for the rest of the Frontier Hack Event.
-This could be something simple, like scheduling meetings, or something complex — for example, processes tied to multiple systems, sensitive data, or compliance requirements.
+This could be something simple, like using Copilot to create Quizzes, or something complex — for example, creating a multi agent learning solution.
 The goal is to spark conversation about what’s working, what’s not, and where AI might play a role.

 You'll complete the following tasks:

 - Explore challenges or opportunities in your work environment
-- Prioritize them against business priorities
+- Prioritize them against MCT priorities
 - Select one challenge to carry forward as your problem statement

 > **Note:** Complete all tasks in this step before moving forward.
 Sample prompts are just a starting point — adapt or create your own, and refine until Copilot delivers the results you need.